doxeylab/doxeylab-website/_members/jessica-luc.md

   - J Luc
 ---

-Jessica is working on ...
+Jessica is working on analysis of clinical COVID-19 sequencing datasets, with a focus on detection and analysis of intrahost SARS-CoV-2 genetic variation.